cb-repo/P036-KIWI-80A/README.md

 ### Hardware Setup

-1. Connect the KIWI-80A to the Computer through the USB Linker.
+1. Connect the KIWI to the Computer through the USB Linker.
 2. Power ON the ESC.
 3. Open up the Configurator on the computer:
-    - Port Select' the USB linker COM port.
+    - `Port Select` the USB linker COM port.
-    - 'Connect' to the ESC.
+    - `Connect` to the ESC.
-    - 'Read' the settings.
+    - `Read` the settings.
     - Update to your chosen settings.
-    - 'Save' the settings.
+    - `Save` the settings.
-    - 'Disconnect' from the ESC.
+    - `Disconnect` from the ESC.
-7. Power OFF the ESC and unplug .
+7. Power OFF the ESC and unplug.
 8. Test the ESC is operating as expected.
 10. Kick some bot.